-- Primary immunodeficiencies are a group of more than 150 potentially serious disorders that can lead to recurrent infections or swellings.
-If the infections or swellings are severe these disorders can be life threatening.
+- Primary immunodeficiencies (PIDs) are a group of more than 400 potentially serious disorders that can lead to frequent or severe infections, swellings and autoimmune problems.

-- Primary immunodeficiencies are caused by defects in the genes that control the immune system, and are therefore usually inherited.
-They are not related to AIDS (acquired immunodeficiency syndrome) which is due to infection with human immunodeficiency virus (HIV).
+- PIDs can be caused by defects in the genes that control the immune system, and may be inherited.
+PIDs are different to AIDS (acquired immunodeficiency syndrome) that is due to human immunodeficiency virus (HIV).

-- Primary immunodeficiencies can be grouped according to what part of the immune system is affected:
+- PIDs can be grouped according to what part of the immune system is affected:

-- Antibody deficiencies – such as Common Variable Immunodeficiency (CVID)
+- Antibody deficiencies such as common variable immunodeficiency (CVID) and X-linked agammaglobulinaemia.

-- Combined immune deficiencies – such as X-linked Severe Combined Immunodeficiency (SCID)
+- Combined immune deficiencies such as severe combined immunodeficiency (SCID).

-- Complement deficiencies – such as C2 Deficiency and Hereditary Angioedema (HAE)
+- Complement deficiencies such as hereditary angioedema (HAE)

-- Other treatment options for primary immunodeficiency diseases include antibiotics, haematopoeitic stem cell transplants (HSCT), immunomodulation, Icatibant and C1 Inhibitor concentrate.
+- Other treatment options for PIDs include antibiotics, immunomodulation, haematopoeitic stem cell transplants (HSCT) and HAE treatments.

 ASCIA is the peak professional body of clinical immunology/allergy specialists in Australia and New Zealand